NEW PROGRAM DEVELOPMENT

 Note on semester program development:

 It is recommended that faculty interested in leading study-away programs start by developing a summer program.
 This permits both faculty and GEO to gauge student interest before developing a semester program.
-If interested in developing a semester program, please email geodirectors@duke.edu.
+If interested in developing a new semester program, please email geodirectors@duke.edu.

-REQUEST FOR PROPOSALS - SUMMER 2025
+REQUEST FOR PROPOSALS - SUMMER 2026

 GEO wishes to consider new program models, program lengths, and course offerings that can meet departmental needs and major requirements.
 We are rethinking the student learning experience and looking for new ideas to incorporate experiential components into our summer programs.

-We are currently developing summer programs for 2025 and beyond.
+We are currently developing summer programs for 2026 and beyond.
 Below are the steps to develop a new study away program proposal.
-New program proposals should be prepared for step 4 by Wednesday, January 3, 2024, for consideration for summer 2025.
+New program proposals should be prepared for step 4 by Friday, January 10, 2025, for consideration for summer 2026.

 - Discuss program ideas with your department chair.
 Assess your teaching load and other departmental considerations.
 Identify other faculty who can teach.
 You’ll need a letter of endorsement from your chair to develop a program.